 Take your avalanche education to the next level with our one-of-a-kind hut trips!
-Our AIARE 2 Hut Trip is based out of the Peter Estin Hut on Charles Peak.
-We’ll spend Monday and Wednesday evenings from 6pm – 9pm covering course curriculum in a classroom in downtown Denver.
-On Friday morning, we’ll skin in to Peter Estin Hut, where we’ll spend three days and two nights covering AIARE 2 curriculum and exploring backcountry terrain.
+Our AIARE 2 Hut Trip run at various huts throughout Colorado.
+We’ll head into the hut, settle into basecamp, and spend three days and two nights covering AIARE 2 curriculum and exploring backcountry terrain.

 Our team is made of experienced AIARE instructors and professional mountain guides with decades of experience in avalanche terrain.
 This experience comes from the Alps to Alaska to right here in the Front Range of Colorado.
 Colorado is one of the country’s premier backcountry skiing and splitboarding destinations.
-This AIARE 2 Hut Trip course combines classroom and field instruction, providing your group with a solid introduction to avalanche awareness.
+This AIARE 2 Hut Trip course combines classroom and field instruction.

 Why our AIARE Courses Are Worth It!: